gem/oq-engine/README.rst

 Development and support
 -----------------------

-hazardlib is being actively developed by GEM foundation as a part of OpenQuake project (though it doesn’t mean hazardlib depends on openquake).
+hazardlib is being actively developed by GEM foundation as a part of OpenQuake project (though it doesn’t mean hazardlib depends on OpenQuake).
 The OpenQuake development infrastructure is used for developing hazardlib: the public repository is available on github: http://github.com/gem/oq-hazardlib.
-Bugs can be reported on launchpad: https://bugs.launchpad.net/openquake/.
-Mailing list is available as well: http://groups.google.com/group/openquake-users.
+A mailing list is available as well: http://groups.google.com/group/openquake-users.
 You can also ask for support on IRC channel #openquake on freenode.

 Installation